cavineers/Vision2021/README.md

 To run against a webcam in real time run this command `python3 detect.py --weights ./best.pt  --source 0` changing the source to be 0.

 ### To create a venv (Using python 3.8 since 3.9 does not work yet with certain packages)
-1. download virtualenv with pip3
+1. download virtualenv with pip3 (`pip3 install virtualenv`)
 2. run `python3 -m venv /path/to/new/virtual/environment`
 3. enter the venv with `source venv/bin/activate`
-4. install the required dependancies in the virtual environment using the requirments.txt file: `pip3 install -qr requirements.txt`
+4. install the required dependancies in the virtual environment using the requirments.txt file: `pip3 install -qr requirements.txt`\

+*Note if you are on raspberry pi (or other ARM arch) you will need to install most of these manually... (use [resource](https://github.com/marcusvlc/pytorch-on-rpi) above for Pytorch, torchvision, and OpenCV)*\

+Close venv by typing `deactivate` into the terminal.

 # DEPRECIATED temporarily...
 TensorFlow Items Below (*Depreciated* under new arch built on Yolov5)